Isabelle with Alejandro (in car)

 Sadly, 1956 was not all happiness for Isabelle.
 On an early foray into Europe to compete in the Rheims 12 Hours, her team-mate Annie Bousquet crashed the Porsche 550 they were sharing, and died shortly afterwards.

 In 1957 she put her sadness behind her, and entered a new phase of her racing career.
-She and Alejandro married and became team-mates.
+She and Alejandro married and became team-mates, following a game of will-they-won't-they with an interested US press.
 They proved a formidable pairing at Alejandro's home event in Buenos Aires, coming sixth in their small 750cc Osca, a class win.
 Unfortunately that was their only notable finish of the year; they failed to finish at Sebring and in Venezuela, and a crash put them out of the Swedish Grand Prix.
 They were on the entry list for the Mille Miglia, but it is not clear whether they actually competed.
 Driving solo, Isabelle finished third in the 1500cc class at the RACB Grand Prix at Spa, using an Osca S1500.
 Alejandro had previously raced the car, with her as entrant, in Portugal.
 Isabelle also shared an Alfa Romeo Giulietta SV with Carlos Menditeguy at the Nürburgring 1000 Km, but they did not finish.

 The following year their fortunes were reversed.
 Although the couple failed to finish in Buenos Aires, Isabelle finally cracked Sebring, ably assisted by Alejandro and Robert Ferguson.
 They finished the 12 Hour race eighth overall, with a class win, in a works-entered Osca S750.
 This was in contrast to a disastrous Buenos Aires event two months previously, when the axle on the S1500 broke only five laps in.